Apprenticeships & Functional Skills Reform: Will There Be Real Change?

 The Training Provider Challenge

-Whilst the functional skills reform offers significant benefits for employers and apprentices, it presents a complex challenge for training providers and colleges.
-With the potential for a substantial reduction in functional skills enrolments (particularly among adult apprentices who represent the majority of current learners) many providers face difficult decisions about maintaining dedicated functional skills teams and resources.
+Whilst the functional skills reform offers significant benefits for employers and apprentices, it presents a complex challenge for training providers and colleges, particularly due to changes in apprenticeship assessment processes.

 The reality is stark: if a significant proportion of 19+ apprentices opt out of functional skills training, providers could see their English and Maths departments become economically unviable overnight.
 This creates a paradox where providers may struggle to maintain quality functional skills provision for those who do choose to continue, potentially creating a two-tier system.